chartjunk/NLog.LoggingContext/README.md

   </tr>
 </table>

-Being unique for each scope, one is able to find out what happened in each block *during a single execution* by searching log entries by `ScopeId`.
+Being unique for each scope, one is able to find out what happened in each block *during a single execution* by searching log entries by a `ScopeId`.
 A new `ScopeId` is generated for each instance of `LoggingScope`:
 ```C#
 public class MyApp
 {